 Archaeology is the "cultural anthropology" of the human past.
-It uses scientific field work and laboratory techniques to investigate past human societies and the processes and effects of cultural evolution through the study of material remains.
-The Anthropology Department has a small, but growing program in archaeology.
-Our program is active in regional prehistoric and historic archaeology.
-Both undergraduate and graduate students' participation in fieldwork is encouraged, and necessary if one is to enter the field professionally.
-Unlike some professions, archaeology can be entered on some levels with a B.A. degree, although M.A. and Ph.D. work offer greater opportunities.
+It uses scientific fieldwork and laboratory techniques to investigate past human societies and the processes and effects of cultural evolution through the study of material remains.
+Western's Anthropology—Archaeology program is active in regional prehistoric and historic archaeology.
+Undergraduate participation in fieldwork is encouraged, and necessary if one is to enter the field professionally.

 - International Studies